 How your claim is assessed

-All claims are assessed on a case-by-case basis by an independent medical assessor.
-Medical assessors are General Medical Council (GMC) registered doctors with a license to practise and at least 5 years' experience.
+All claims are assessed on a case-by-case basis by a medical assessor.
+All medical assessors are General Medical Council (GMC) registered doctors with a license to practise and at least 5 years' experience.

-The independent assessor will also consider whether a claimant has any pre-existing conditions that are not caused by the vaccine.
+- any pre-existing conditions that are not caused by the vaccine

 Guidance the medical assessor uses

-Independent medical assessors use resources to support their assessment, including, but not limited to:
+Medical assessors use resources to support their assessment, including, but not limited to, some or all of the following:

 How long it takes to assess a claim

-The length of time it takes to investigate and process a claim varies from case to case.
+The length of time it takes to process a claim varies from case to case.
+This will depend on the complexity of the case and the length of time a particular healthcare provider takes to supply the requested medical records.

 Keeping you updated

-Throughout the process, we will do all we can to progress your claim as quickly as possible.
-We will contact you regularly to keep you updated.
+Throughout the process, we will do all we can to progress your claim as quickly as possible and contact you with updates about your claim.

 Contact us